FrankC01/pysui/doc/source/intro.rst

 With user configuraiton, as it does not assume the installation of Sui binaries, the following are
 considerations:

-1. You can not publish or upgrade Sui move contracts, attempting with through ValueError
+1. You can not publish or upgrade Sui move contracts, attempting to do so will thow a ValueError exception
 2. Any new address/keypair creations will not be persisted as `user_config` is emphemeral